The Best Negotiation Exercises, Simulations and Videos

 TOP TEN BESTSELLING NEGOTIATION EXERCISES & SIMULATIONS

-2. Harborco – Six-party, multi-issue, scoreable negotiation among representatives of a port developer, labor union, environmental coalition, other regional ports, governor’s office, and department of coastal resources over a proposal to build a new deep-water port.
+2. Harborco – Six-party, two-hour, multi-issue, scoreable negotiation among representatives of a port developer, labor union, environmental coalition, other regional ports, governor’s office, and department of coastal resources over a proposal to build a new deep-water port.

-6. Bakra Beverage – Two-party, nonscorable negotiation between a beverage manufacturer and a soft drink distributor over the terms of a potential distribution contract.
+6. Bakra Beverage – Two-party, two-hour, nonscorable negotiation between a beverage manufacturer and a soft drink distributor over the terms of a potential distribution contract.

 TOP FIVE NEW NEGOTIATION SIMULATIONS